-Jacob is a native to Lake County, born and raised in Leesburg, Florida.
+Jacob is a native of Lake County, born and raised in Leesburg, Florida.
 As one of eight children, he is a strong believer in the "It takes a village..." mentality.
 While attending the University of Florida, he developed a passion for helping others as he volunteered with the Arts in Medicine program at Shands Children's Hospital.
-Jacob is currently a Realtor with Keller Williams in Orlando, where he remains active with other non-profit organizations.
-When he isn't working or volunteering, Jacob spends most of his free time traveling, learning about different cultures and meeting wonderful people.
+Jacob is currently a Realtor with Olde Town Brokers in Orlando, where he remains active with other non-profit organizations.
+When he isn't working or volunteering, he's probably traveling, eating Indian food, or enjoying live theatre.

 Sharon Wooten has served as a board member since Forward Paths inception; she see's the need in our community and feels Forward Paths is helping to change the lives in our at risk young adults.
 "The most rewarding feeling is to see these kids accomplish milestones and reach their goals," says Sharon.
 Sharon and her husband Richard love traveling and spending time with their four adult children, and beautiful grand daughter.
 She loves reading, the beach and coming home to be greeted by their three dogs.
 As a realtor with ERA Grizzard she loves working with people and helping them with their real estate needs.
 Sharon is a graduate of the University of a Florida with a degree in Psychology.
 She has worked as a physician's assistant, managed a medical practice, taught high school and has been a realtor for the past 15 years.